Great books for 8-12 year olds

 Below are some of the children’s books which have captured my imagination and which should remain firmly outside travel bags, coming home dog-eared and covered in sun cream!

 12 year old Torak and his adopted wolf-cub live 6,000 years ago in a world of clans and magic.
 They set off on a perilous journey to save their group and the world.
 If you like wolves, fantasy, magic and learning about the ancient world, you’ll love this story.
-There is lots of information and research and interesting detail.

 (Comedy with great illustrations)